minio/docs/source/reference/minio-mc-admin/mc-admin-cluster-iam.rst

 .. start-mc-admin-cluster-iam-desc

-The :mc:`mc admin cluster iam` command and its subcommands provide tools for manually importing and exporting MinIO :ref:`IAM <minio-authentication-and-identity-management>` metadata.
+The :mc:`mc admin cluster iam` command and its subcommands provide tools for manually importing and exporting MinIO :ref:`identity and access management (IAM) <minio-authentication-and-identity-management>` metadata.

 .. end-mc-admin-cluster-iam-desc